Detroit Medical Center Urologist uses a new technique for better and safer removal of kidney stones.

 “I was apprehensive about getting it done, but once you do, it’s a world of difference,” says Robert.
 “I would recommend it to anybody, even people that are timid about getting surgery, or afraid of doctors.
 Do it.
 Get it done.
 This is the best I’ve felt in a long time.”

-To learn more about kidney stones, or to schedule an appointment with Dr. Jason Wynberg at Detroit Medical Center, call 888-DMC-2500, or visit the DMC Harper University Hospital Kidney Stone Center.
+To connect with Dr. Jason Wynberg at Detroit Medical Center, call 888-DMC-2500, or visit the DMC Harper University Hospital Kidney Stone Center.